strah19/6502/6502 Notes/6502 Notes/6502 Notes.md

 	sta $7F02
 ```
 - I need to write some code for SPI as well...for now I'll have to use Bit Banging.

+#### 1/17/2024
+- Hardware issue with the RTC.
+I connected the CLK and IO to the wrong traces, will have to use jumpers.
+- I also had to add a pull up resistor to the ACIA_IRQ pin because it would stay low as if there was an interrupt.